palantir/sls-packaging/readme.md

  * (optional) `checkArgs` a list of arguments to supply to the monitoring script, if omitted, no monitoring script will be generated.
  * (optional) `defaultJvmOpts` a list of default JVM options to set on the program.
+ * (optional) `customClasspath` a list of jars to put on the classpath.
+The list is limited to the names of jars in the runtime configuration, or the jar produced by the JavaPlugin jar task for this project.
+The classpath is ordered as defined in this variable.
  * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead inferred from a JAR file whose MANIFEST contains the classpath entries.